Seres Therapeutics Inc (MCRB) Shares Soar Above 1-Year High - News Heater

 Is It Worth Investing in Seres Therapeutics Inc (NASDAQ: MCRB) Right Now?

-compared to its average ratio and a 36-month beta value of 2.78.
-Analysts have mixed views on the stock, with 5 analysts rating it as a “buy,” 0 as “overweight,” 1 as “hold,” and 1 as “sell.”
+The 36-month beta value for MCRB is also noteworthy at 2.70.
+There are mixed opinions on the stock, with 5 analysts rating it as a “buy,” 0 rating it as “overweight,” 1 rating it as “hold,” and 1 rating it as “sell.”

-The average price point forecasted by analysts for Seres Therapeutics Inc (MCRB) is $9.83, which is $8.34 above the current market price.
-The public float for MCRB is 96.47M, and currently, short sellers hold a 23.69% ratio of that float.
-The average trading volume of MCRB on October 27, 2023 was 2.44M shares.
+The average price estimated by analysts for MCRB is $8.54, which is $8.46 above than the current price.
+The public float for MCRB is 96.47M, and at present, short sellers hold a 23.69% of that float.
+The average trading volume of MCRB on November 03, 2023 was 2.77M shares.

 MCRB’s Market Performance

-The stock of Seres Therapeutics Inc (MCRB) has seen a 14.18% increase in the past week, with a -37.66% drop in the past month, and a -68.23% fall in the past quarter.
-The volatility ratio for the week is 12.87%, and the volatility levels for the past 30 days are at 10.20% for MCRB.
-The simple moving average for the last 20 days is -14.31% for MCRB stock, with a simple moving average of -67.48% for the last 200 days.
+The stock of Seres Therapeutics Inc (MCRB) has seen a -0.73% decrease in the past week, with a -34.61% drop in the past month, and a -70.28% fall in the past quarter.
+The volatility ratio for the week is 27.69%, and the volatility levels for the past 30 days are at 15.09% for MCRB.
+The simple moving average for the past 20 days is -8.44% for MCRB’s stock, with a -69.29% simple moving average for the past 200 days.

 Analysts’ Opinion of MCRB